 Crown moulding is one of the best ways to boost architectural interest in your home, whether used to elevate the look of a room or embellish a transitional area (like a hallway).

 Want more design inspiration?
-Be sure to read our blog for more great tips, tricks and ideas, including how to pick your home finishes like a designer, how your obsessions can help you design your home,, and how to budget for your decor plans.
-You can also learn more about what upgrades Empire offers at our Decor Studio.
+Be sure to read our blog for more great tips, tricks and ideas, including how to pick your home finishes like a designer, how your obsessions can help you design your home, and how to budget for your decor plans.
+You can also learn more about what upgrades Empire offers at our Design Centre.